LLaVA-VL/LLaVA-Interactive-Demo/README.md

 ```

 # License
 This project including LLaVA and SEEM are licensed under the Apache License.
-See the [LICENSE] (LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for more details.
 The GLIGEN project is licensed under the MIT License.